aksommerville/penance/README.md

 ## TODO

-Required:
-- [x] Sound effects.
-- [x] Sound effect in web.
-All screwed up compared to native.
-- [x] Fireworks when transforming to/from animal. ...only "from".
-Stepping out of the hole is good, doesn't need accentuation.
-- [x] Crow.
-Or maybe drop it.
-Is there any need for a crow's assistance? ...have somebody play at the review session Wednesday.
-Drop it.
 - [ ] Open Itch page to public.
 Currently password "dot-in-a-habit"

-Stretch goals or uncertain:
-- [ ] Make the three cluestones more distinctive.
-- [x] Change the finale to night with a big full moon.
 - [ ] Hello: Roll in credits after a delay?
 - [ ] Static map animation, eg ripples on water.
 - [ ] Visual transitions.
 - [ ] Music.
-- - [ ] Drums for Doors Without Walls.
 - - [ ] Review instruments again, after I've heard them all a few times.
 - - [ ] '' sound effects.
 - [ ] fleshpuppet should take damage while ghost.
 There's very few places where damage is possible, I don't think this matters.
-- [x] Bonfires react to wind.
-- [ ] Tone down the lake just south of the fireball cluestone.
-Or put a secret there.
-Looks like a secret.
-- [x] Can we lead them into the tree stump harder at first? ...yes: Put the stump out in the middle of the clearing.
-- [ ] Vertical fireball?
-Or just "nyrrrgh" when they go UUUU or DDDD.

 ## Recommended Course